fox34/nginx-auth-server/README.md

 sudo systemctl enable --now nginx-auth-request-server
 ```

+Please note that the specified user most likely needs to be a member of the groups `staff` and/or `shadow` for PAM to work.

 ### 4. Configure nginx

 - Provide a login form at `/var/www/auth` (A sample login form is available in the examples directory.)